14th Canadian Hussars: Action

 The reconnaissance role of 8 Recce often put its members well ahead of the main body of the division, especially during the pursuit of the retreating German army across northern France and Belgium in late August and September 1944.
 For example, elements of 8 Recce entered Dieppe on the morning of September 1, 1944, scene of the disastrous Dieppe Raid of 1942, a full 12 hours before the arrival of truck-borne Canadian infantry.
 The liberation of Dieppe was facilitated by the withdrawal of the German occupying forces on the previous day.
 The unexpectedly early liberation allowed a planned and likely devastating Allied bombing raid on the city to be called off.
-8 Recce was responsible for liberating many other towns in the campaign across Northwest Europe.
+8 Recce was responsible for liberating many other towns in the campaign across northwest Europe.

 During the Battle of the Scheldt, 8 Recce advanced westwards and cleared the southern bank of the West Scheldt river.
 In one notable action, armoured cars of 'A' Squadron were ferried across the river; on the other side the cars then proceeded to liberate the island of North Beveland by November 2, 1944.
 Bluff played an important role in this operation.
 The German defenders had been warned that they would be attacked by ground support aircraft on their second low-level pass if they did not surrender immediately.
 Shortly thereafter 450 Germans surrendered after their positions were buzzed by 18 Typhoons.
 Unbeknownst to the Germans, the Typhoons would not have been able to fire on their positions since the aircraft's munitions were already committed to another operation.

-Shortly after midnight on the night 6–7 February 1945 (Haps, Holland), when 11 and 12 troops of C Sqn. patrolled and contacted each other and started back - 11 troop patrol was challenged with halt from, the ditch.
-L/Cpl.
-Bjarne Tangen fired a sten magazine into the area from which the challenge came and then he and the others quickly took-up positions in the ditch, while the 3rd member of their patrol ran back and collected the 12 troop patrol, together with reinforcements from 12 troop and returned to the scene of firing.
+Shortly after midnight on the night 6–7 February 1945 (Haps, Holland), when 11 and 12 Troops of C Squadron patrolled and contacted each other and started back – 11 Troop patrol was challenged with halt from the ditch.
+Lance Corporal Bjarne Tangen fired a Sten magazine into the area from which the challenge came, and then he and the others quickly took up positions in the ditch, while the third member of their patrol ran back and collected the 12 Troop patrol, together with reinforcements from 12 Troop and returned to the scene of firing.
 The evening ended with the patrol taking one German prisoner and one deceased.
-The German prisoner, Lt.
-Gunte Finke, was interrogated and he disclosed that he gave himself up after seeing the response of an estimated 30 men from the skirmish.
+The German prisoner, Lieutenant Gunte Finke, was interrogated, and he disclosed that he gave himself up after seeing the response of an estimated 30 men from the skirmish.
 The German intention was to verify information that armoured cars were in the area; not to bother with foot patrol or prisoners, but to attempt to "Bazooka one of our vehicles with the 2 Panzerfaust that their patrols carried".
-L/Cpl.Tangen was awarded the Dutch Bronze Cross, and Mentioned in dispatches, for this event.
+Lance Corporal Tangen was awarded the Dutch Bronze Cross and was mentioned in dispatches for this event.